akielaries/openGPMP/README.md

 Deep Learning, as well as work done on [vpaSTRM](https://github.com/akielaries/vpaSTRM).

-The goal is to make a reusable mathematics library similar to the use of `math.h` allowing users to call within their own projects.
+The goal is to make a reusable mathematics library similar to the use of math.h allowing users to call within their own projects.
-Starting with some implementations of basics of different mathematical topics like calculus, statistics, linear algebra, etc. in conjunction with more advanced algorithms seen in the blend of such topics, branches of Machine Learning, image processing and much more.
+Starting with some implementations of basics of different mathematical topics like arithmetic, calculus, statistics, linear algebra, etc. in conjunction with more advanced algorithms seen in the blend of such topics, branches of Machine Learning, image processing and much more.
-Look in the `examples/` folder for details on using these tools in your own project.
+Look in the [drivers](https://github.com/akielaries/RM-pkg/tree/main/drivers) folder for examples on using these tools in your own project.

 # Run Examples
 So far I have only been able to create semi-working example using Linear-Regression.
+All examples in the [drivers](https://github.com/akielaries/RM-pkg/tree/main/drivers) folder
 ```
 # clone the repo and enter
 $ git clone git@github.com:akielaries/RM-pkg.git